vondivino/pelago/README.md

-# Pelago
+# PelagoSwipe

-A Singapore Airlines AppChallenge Solution for Pelago
+A cross-platform application for Pelago travellers to plan your next trip quickly.